 TYROSINE KINASE INHIBITOR

-Bosulif is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with chronic myelogenous leukemia (CML) that has tested positive for the Philadelphia chromosome (Ph+).
-Bosulif is also referred to by its drug name, Bosutinib.
+Bosulif is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with chronic myelogenous leukemia (CML) that have tested positive for the Philadelphia chromosome (Ph+).
+Bosulif is also referred to by its drug name, bosutinib.